-The descendants of a British owner of slaves in Guyana apologize as Caribbean seeks reparations
+Descendants of a British owner of slaves in Guyana apologize as Caribbean nation seeks reparations

 “In writing this heartfelt apology, we also acknowledge Sir John Gladstone’s role in bringing indentured laborers to Guyana, and apologize for the clear and manifold injustices of this,” he said.

-John Gladstone was the father of 19th-century British Prime Minister William Ewart Gladstone and received more than 100,000 pounds in compensation for hundreds of slaves.
+John Gladstone was the father of 19th century British Prime Minister William Ewart Gladstone and received more than 100,000 pounds in compensation for hundreds of slaves.

 A renowned 1823 slave revolt took place on his estate at Success Village on Guyana’s east coast.
-The so-called freedom rebellion was crushed in two days with hundreds of slaves killed.
-Some enslaved people were beheaded and had their heads planted on poles all the way to Georgetown, Guyana's colonial and current capital, as a lesson to others with similar ideas.
+The Demerara rebellion was crushed in two days with hundreds of slaves killed.
+Some enslaved people were beheaded and had their heads planted on poles on the way to Georgetown, Guyana's colonial and current capital, as a lesson to others with similar ideas.

 Outside the auditorium where Gladstone made the apology, a handful of protesters shouted “Murderers!” and held signs reading, “The Gladstones are murderers” and “Stolen people, stolen dreams.”